Last Revised: March 27, 2025

 Sharps

-• ALL syringes (with and without the needle attached), razor blades, and scalpels MUST always be discarded in a puncture resistant and leakproof sharps container, regardless of use.
+- ALL syringes (with and without the hypodermic needle attached), needles with attached tubing, suture needles, blood vials, razor blades, and scalpels MUST always be discarded in a ridgid, puncture resistant and leakproof sharps container, regardless of use.
+[25 Pa.
+Code § 284.413]

-Other sharps waste that has come in contact with infectious, human, or recombinant material MUST be discarded in a puncture resistant and leakproof sharps container.
-Sharps include anything that could potentially puncture a bag:
+- Sharps waste that has been in contact with recombinant material MUST be discarded in a puncture resistant and leakpro

-• Sharps waste that has NOT come in contact with infectious, human, or recombinant material MUST be discarded in a glass/plastic waste cardboard box lined with a heavy weight liner.
+Sharps waste (EXCLUDING syringes (with and without the hypodermic needle attached), needles with attached tubing, suture needles, blood vials, razor blades, and scalpels) that has NOT come in contact with infectious agents or that has NOT been used in animal or human patient care or treatment, or recombinant material MAY be discarded in a glass/plastic waste cardboard box lined with a heavy weight plastic liner or sharp container.

-Click on diagram below to enlarge guidance on Proper Disposal of Sharp Objects
+Click on the link below the poster to see detailed guidance on Proper Disposal of Sharp Objects:

 Other Biohazardous Waste

-• Biohazardous "soft waste" must be discarded in red/orange biohazard bags.
-"Soft waste" includes:
+Biohazardous "soft waste" must be discarded in red/orange biohazard bags.

-• Infectious waste autoclave bags, red bags, sharps containers, and anything else with the universal biohazard symbol affixed to it DOES NOT belong in General Trash or Recycling under any circumstances!
-(See the FRES Waste Management and Recycling page for appropriate Lab Waste recycling guidance)
+Infectious waste autoclave bags, red bags, sharps containers, and anything else with the universal biohazard symbol affixed to it DOES NOT belong in General Trash (dumpster) or Recycling under any circumstances!
+(See the FRES Waste Management and Recycling page for current recycling guidance)

-• CLICK on the posters below for a printable pdf.
+CLICK on the posters below to see additional guidance for biohazardous waste segregation requirements.

 Additional Resources